bytemaster/bytemaster.github.io/_posts/2015-01-04-Why-I-am-an-Austrian-Economist.md

 ## Principles Matter

 I am a very principled individual and am not easily impressed with fancy math.
 I like the Austrian approach to economics because it is an approach based upon principles and deductive/inductive reasoning.
-When someone dives into set theory and calculus to describe human behavior I tend to role my eyes.
+When someone dives into set theory and calculus to describe human behavior I tend to roll my eyes.
 All of that mathematical complexity masks relatively simple mistakes while bamboozling the average guy who cannot follow an argument from the beginning to the conclusion.
 I am a smart guy with a background in math and computer science, but when economists bring out math great big red flags go up in my mind.
 It almost seems like math is a fancy “appeal to authority” because if you cannot follow the math most people assume it is accurate, representative, and authoritative in its conclusion.

 Lets start with some basic economic principles I follow: